“Clients do not come first, employees come first. If you take care of your employees, they will take care of the clients”. – Richard Branson.

 What can you do to shift these attitudes?
 How can you create safe environments where your staff feel empowered to openly talk about their issues without the fear of judgment or discrimination?

 Culture and Leadership.
-It’s yourresponsibility to not only promote good mental health but to actively take steps to create that environment where your staff feel safe talking about it.
+It’s your responsibility to not only promote good mental health but to actively take steps to create an environment where your staff feel safe talking about it.
 Putting in place a set of rules or policies isn’t enough, a complete culture change needs to take place in order to change the way people perceive and handle mental health.
-CEOs, business owners and leaders need to speak up about mental health, stopping the taboo and helping make it an issue people are comfortable discussing.
+CEO's, business owners and leaders need to speak up about mental health, stopping the taboo and helping make it an issue people are comfortable discussing.

 Communication.
 Since the middle of the twentieth century companies have conducted annual audits to track employee performance.
 However today work has become so fast paced, it is less predictable, stable and repetitive.
 It’s important to make time for more regular meetings one to one with your employees even if its once every other week, just to check where they are, how they’re feeling and what can be done if they are struggling.

 While workplace stress is a real problem, your approach to it can make a huge difference.
 By following the strategies outlined above will help identify and reduce stress in the workplace.
 We hope you continue to learn how to tackle and talk about stress at work and if there are any great tricks you think are helpful that we have missed off, please let us know!